xzwlx/Difficulty-SR/README.md

 "Difficulty aware Image Superresolution via Deep Adaptive Dual-network"
 <br> <br>

 We provide all the final results from our paper.
 You can download them from [here](https://pan.baidu.com/s/1P9ofvV4hbE3bk36HXqV6mQ ).
-The extraction code is 'trgw'
+The extraction code is `trgw`
 <br> <br>

 ## Dependencies